Hawaii wildfires could be state’s worst natural disaster in decades

 Wildfires sent Hawaiians fleeing into the ocean.
 It could be the state’s worst natural disaster in decades

-Hawaii Governor says fatalities are likely after wildfires whipped up by Hurricane Dora cause widespread destruction, Bevan Hurley reports
+Fatalities confirmed on Maui as firefighters struggle to bring devastating wildfires under control, Bevan Hurley reports

-Wildfires raging out of control in Hawaii have caused large numbers of burn and smoke inhalation injuries, knocked out 911 and cell services, forced residents to escape into the ocean, and brought down power to thousands of homes, officials say.
+Wildfires raging out of control in Hawaii have claimed at least six lives, caused large numbers of burn and smoke inhalation injuries, knocked out 911 and cell services, forced residents to escape into the ocean, and brought down power to thousands of homes, officials say.

 Several large fires on Maui and the Big Island, partly fuelled by strong winds from Hurricane Dora, have destroyed dozens of homes and businesses and completely cut off affected areas.

+Maui County mayor Richard Bissen Jr confirmed at least six people had died on the island at a press conference on Wednesday, while several others remain unaccounted for.

-Acting governor Sylvia Luke has issued an emergency proclamation and pleaded with federal officials to declare an emergency.
+Acting governor Sylvia Luke had earlier issued an emergency proclamation and pleaded with federal officials to declare an emergency.

-The fires are now feared to be Hawaii’s worst natural disaster since 1992’s Hurricane Iniki, which killed six people and caused $3.1bn in damage, according to Hawaiian News Now.
+The fires are now feared to be Hawaii’s worst natural disaster in decades, surpassing 1992’s Hurricane Iniki, which killed six people and caused $3.1bn in damage.

 Evacuations are underway across Maui and Big Island after wildfires destroyed buildings, cut off power to 15,000 residents and burned through thousands of acres.